-Version Bytes Name Data Type Description ≥ 1 4 header uint32 Contains: • fOverwintered flag (bit 31) • version (bits 300) - transaction version. ≥ 3 4 nVersionGroupId uint32 Version group ID (nonzero). ≥ 1 Varies tx_in_count compactSize uint Number of transparent inputs. ≥ 1 Varies tx_in tx_in Transparent inputs, encoded as in Bitcoin. ≥ 1 Varies tx_out_count compactSize uint Number of transparent outputs. ≥ 1 Varies tx_out tx_out Transparent outputs, encoded as in Bitcoin. ≥ 1 4 lock_time uint32 A Unix epoch time (UTC) or block height , encoded as in Bitcoin . ≥ 3 4 nExpiryHeight uint32 A block height in the range {1499999999} after which the transaction will expire, or 0 to disable expiry ([ZIP-2O3]). ≥ 4 8 valueBalance int64 The net value of Sapling Spend transfers minus Output transfers . ≥ 4 Varies nShieldedSpend compactSize uint The number of Spend descriptions in vShieldedSpend. ≥ 4 $384 \cdot \\ {\tt nShieldedSpend}$ vShieldedSpend SpendDescription [nShieldedSpend] A sequence of Spend descriptions , encoded as in §7.3 ' Spend Description Encoding and Consensus ' on p.
-89. ≥ 4 Varies nShieldedOutput compactSize uint The number of Output descriptions in vShieldedOutput. ≥ 4 948. nShieldedOutput vShieldedOutput OutputDescription [nShieldedOutput] A sequence of Output descriptions , encoded as in §7.4 'Output Description Encoding and Consensus' on p.
-89. ≥ 2 Varies nJoinSplit compactSize uint The number of JoinSplit descriptions in vJoinSplit.
-23 1802. nJoinSplit vJoinSplit JSDescriptionBCTV14 [nJoinSplit] A sequence of JoinSplit descriptions using BCTV14 proofs, encoded as in §7.2 'JoinSplit Description Encoding and Consensus' on p.
-88. ≥ 4 1698- nJoinSplit vJoinSplit JSDescriptionGroth16 [nJoinSplit] A sequence of JoinSplit descriptions using Groth16 proofs, encoded as in §7.2 'JoinSplit Description Encoding and Consensus' on p.
-88. $\geq 2 \dagger$ 32 joinSplitPubKey char[32] An encoding of a JoinSplitSig public validating key. ≥ 2 † 64 joinSplitSig char[64] A signature on a prefix of the transaction encoding, to be verified using joinSplitPubKey. ≥ 4 ‡ 64 bindingSig char[64] A signature on the SIGHASH transaction hash, to be verified as specified in §5.4.6.2 'Binding Signature' on p.
+Version Bytes Name Data Type Description ≥ 1 4 header uint32 Contains: · fOverwintered flag (bit 31) · version (bits 30 0) - transaction version. ≥ 3 4 nVersionGroupId uint32 Version group ID (nonzero). ≥ 1 Varies tx_in_count compactSize uint Number of transparent inputs. ≥ 1 Varies tx_in tx_in Transparent inputs, encoded as in Bitcoin. ≥ 1 Varies tx_out_count compactSize uint Number of transparent outputs. ≥ 1 Varies tx_out tx_out Transparent outputs, encoded as in Bitcoin. ≥ 1 4 lock_time uint32 A Unix epoch time (UTC) or block height , encoded as in Bitcoin . ≥ 3 4 nExpiryHeight uint32 A block height in the range {1499999999} after which the transaction will expire, or 0 to disable expiry ([ZIP-203]). ≥ 4 8 valueBalance int64 The net value of Sapling Spend transfers minus Output transfers . ≥ 4 Varies nShieldedSpend compactSize uint The number of Spend descriptions in vShieldedSpend. ≥ 4 384. nShieldedSpend vShieldedSpend SpendDescription [nShieldedSpend] A sequence of Spend descriptions , each encoded as in §7.3 Encoding of Spend Descriptions ' on p.
+88. ≥ 4 Varies nShieldedOutput compactSize uint The number of Output descriptions in vShieldedOutput. ≥ 4 948. nShieldedOutput vShieldedOutput OutputDescription [nShieldedOutput] A sequence of Output descriptions , each encoded as in §7.4 Encoding of Output Descriptions ' on p.
+88. ≥ 2 Varies nJoinSplit compactSize uint The number of JoinSplit descriptions in vJoinSplit.
+23 1802· nJoinSplit vJoinSplit JSDescriptionBCTV14 [nJoinSplit] A sequence of JoinSplit descriptions using BCTV14 proofs, each encoded as in §7.2 'Encoding of JoinSplit Descriptions' on p.
+87. ≥ 4 1698- nJoinSplit vJoinSplit JSDescriptionGroth16 [nJoinSplit] A sequence of JoinSplit descriptions using Groth16 proofs, each encoded as in §7.2 'Encoding of JoinSplit Descriptions' on p.
+87. ≥ 2 † 32 joinSplitPubKey char[32] An encoding of a JoinSplitSig public validating key . ≥ 2 † 64 joinSplitSig char[64] A signature on a prefix of the transaction encoding, to be verified using joinSplitPubKey. ≥ 4 ‡ 64 bindingSig char[64] A signature on the SIGHASH transaction hash, to be verified as specified in §5.4.6.2 'Binding Signature' on p.
 68.